- Books, Literature, and Writing

 Maine is the most heavily forested state in the U.S. with more than 60 major species of trees covering 90 percent of the state.
 From the pines, spruces, and cedars to the maples, oaks, and aspens, and many more in-between.

 I encountered wild turkey on the ground and a lonely peregrine falcon soaring in the skies.
 Both these birds have been reintroduced in the state and are flourishing.

 Just beyond the tree line

 As I gained elevation, the pines yielded to alpine shrub, before giving way to bare rock.
-The trail became steeper and meandered towards the mountain top in characteristic ‘U’ curves, letting me have a continuous view of the scenery below either to my left or to my right.
+The trail became steeper and meandered toward the mountain top in characteristic ‘U’ curves, letting me have a continuous view of the scenery below either to my left or to my right.
 I got to the elevation from where the heavily forested valley below and the yellow and red flag on the mast at the bare patch of the base camp became visible.

 Couple of northern ravens flew over me checking me out.
 “It is our area.
 What are you doing up here?”, they seem to ask, before diving into the valley below as if to show off.

 I entered the snow line at 9 am and took a small break to sip a cup of green tea and to bring out my light winter jacket and icers.
 It was snow all around me but the trail had few patches only.
 Sun was still shining in the eastern sky while I could now see clouds moving in from the west, casting eerie shadows over the western slopes of the mountain and turning the green valley beyond into a shade of dark grey.